Holberton-Uy/hbnb-doc/part2/task_02_bl.md

          def save(self):
              """Update the updated_at timestamp whenever the object is modified""" self.updated_at = datetime.now()

+         def update(self, data):
+             """Update the attributes of the object based on the provided dictionary""" for key, value in data.items():
+                 if hasattr(self, key):
+                     setattr(self, key, value)
+             self.save()  # Update the updated_at timestamp
      ```

    - In this example we store the `UUID` generated as a `String` to avoid problems when retrieving from the Memory Repository.